Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Related work

 Compensating for scale discrepancies requires estimating the relative altitude or metric scale from UAV imagery.
-Representative altitude- and scale-related methods most relevant to our setting are summarized in Table~\ref{tab:altitude_scale_related}.
+Representative altitude- and scale-related methods most relevant to the considered problem are summarized in Table~\ref{tab:altitude_scale_related}.
 Earlier vision-based studies also explored altitude inference from monocular aerial imagery.
 Cherian et al.~\cite{cherianAutonomousAltitudeEstimation2009} estimated UAV altitude from top-down images captured by a single onboard camera using texture-based learning with temporal refinement.
 Campos et al.~\cite{camposHeightEstimationApproach2016} addressed terrain-following altitude estimation from monocular video by combining optical flow, motion information from the UAV flight controller, and a decision-tree-based reliability classifier.
 More broadly, geometric approaches rely on stereoscopic vision or sequential frame analysis.
-Stereoscopic systems compute altitude or scale cues from calibrated multi-camera geometry, either through disparity or, as in mixed fish-eye/perspective rigs, through ground-plane homography and plane sweeping~\cite{eynardUAVAltitudeEstimation2010}, while sequence-based methods employ optical flow or structure-from-motion (SfM) to derive relative scale from temporal trajectories~\cite{herisseHoveringFlightVertical2008}.
-Although these methods provide geometric constraints, their performance inherently depends on temporal consistency or strict hardware calibration, which can be interrupted during aggressive UAV maneuvers or irregular frame sampling.
+Stereoscopic systems compute altitude or scale cues from calibrated multi-camera geometry, either through disparity or, as in mixed fish-eye/perspective rigs, through ground-plane homography and plane sweeping~\cite{eynardUAVAltitudeEstimation2010}.
+Sequence-based methods can instead use optical-flow measurements as motion and control cues, as demonstrated for vertical flight control~\cite{herisseHoveringFlightVertical2008}.
+Khurshid et al.~\cite{khurshidVisionBased3DLocalization2024} further use a pair of images, a pyramid stereo-matching network, and the resulting disparity map to estimate UAV height.
+Although these methods provide geometric or temporal cues, their performance depends on paired observations, temporal consistency, or strict hardware calibration, which can be interrupted during aggressive UAV maneuvers or irregular frame sampling.
 These studies demonstrate the feasibility of vision-based altitude inference, but they are not designed as scale-prior modules for altitude-adaptive aerial VPR.